AlexiaDelorme/project-cookbook/README.md

 <a name="languages"/>

-## languages
+## Languages

 ##### [HTML5](https://www.w3.org/TR/html/)
-- I used HTML for creating the static content of my website.
+- I used HTML to create the static content of my website.
 - The following [code validator](https://validator.w3.org/) was used to test my HTML code.

 ##### [CSS3](https://www.w3.org/Style/CSS/)